George Costanza: Early life and family

-George is the son of Frank, an Italian-American, and Estelle Costanza.
+George is a son of Frank, an Italian American, and Estelle Costanza, who is Jewish.
 George twice mentions that he has a brother.
 Lloyd Braun is a childhood nemesis who George feels was the son his parents always wanted.
 George's best friend Jerry Seinfeld described Frank and Estelle as "psychopaths", and said in "The Chinese Woman" that, if they had divorced when George was young, he "could have been normal".

 In "The Junior Mint", George states he grew up in Brooklyn, New York, where he went to a public school.
 In a previous episode he mentions he went to high school on Long Island.
 He met Jerry during his youth, and they remained friends from that point on.
 George and Jerry both attended John F. Kennedy High School, class of 1971.
 During their high school years, George and Jerry frequently hung out at a pizzeria called Mario's Pizzas, where the former, having the highest score "GLC", would play Frogger (although Frogger debuted in 1981, well after the pair's high school graduation in 1971).
-George was picked on by his gym teacher Mr. Heyman, who deliberately mispronounced his name as "Can't stand ya" and gave him wedgies.
+George was picked on by his gym teacher Mr. Heyman, who deliberately mispronounced his name as "can't stand ya" and gave him wedgies.
+He and Jerry then attended Queens College.

-Two of George's cousins appear on the show: Shelly, who briefly appears in "The Contest", and Rhisa, whom George plans to date in order to shock his parents in "The Junk Mail".
-George talks to his parents about his family in "The Money", during which it is revealed that he had an "Uncle Moe", who "died a young man" and an "Aunt Baby", who died at the age seven of internal problems.
+Two of George's cousins appear on the show: Shelly, who briefly appears to visit Estelle in the hospital in "The Contest", and Rhisa, whom George plans to date in order to shock his parents in "The Junk Mail".
+George talks to his parents about his family in "The Money", during which it is revealed that he had an "Uncle Moe", who "died a young man" and an "Aunt Baby", who died at the age of seven of internal problems.
 It is also revealed that his mother has a "Cousin Henny".
 In "The Doll", it is revealed that Frank Costanza was born in Italy and has a cousin, Carlo, who still lives there.
-As of "The Robbery", George had living grandparents whom he had recently visited, although it is never made clear whether these were his mom's or dad's parents.
+As of "The Robbery", George had living grandparents whom he had recently visited, although it is never made clear whether these were his maternal or paternal grandparents.